liyanonline/BIPython/KeyQuestions.md

 select the best model from among those that have been tried.
 Variable Any measurement on the records, including both the input (X) and the output (Y) variables.
+# Unit2: Ch2 Overview of the Data Mining Process
+ 1. Assuming that data mining techniques are to be used in the following cases, identify whether the task required is supervised or unsupervised learning.
+ a.
+Deciding whether to issue a loan to an applicant based on demographic and financial data (with reference to a database of similar data on prior customers).
+ b.
+In an online bookstore, making recommendations to customers concerning additional items to buy based on the buying patterns in prior transactions.
+ c.
+Identifying a network data packet as dangerous (virus, hacker attack) based on comparison to other packets whose threat status is known.
+ d.
+Identifying segments of similar customers.
+ e.
+Predicting whether a company will go bankrupt based on comparing its financial data to those of similar bankrupt and nonbankrupt firms.
+ f.
+Estimating the repair time required for an aircraft based on a trouble ticket.
+ g.
+Automated sorting of mail by zip code scanning.
+ h.
+Printing of custom discount coupons at the conclusion of a grocery store checkout based on what you just bought and what others have bought previously.
+ 2. Describe the difference in roles assumed by the validation partition and the test partition.